krancour/brignext/PROPOSAL.md

 wherever practical.
 To be sure, this was not without merit.
 By leveraging Kubernetes `Secret` resources as a sort of makeshift document store and message bus, Brigade's developers were spared from integrating with third-party alternatives.
-Meanwhile, Brigade operators were spared from deploying and such dependencies.
+Meanwhile, Brigade operators were spared from deploying and managing such dependencies.

 These principles resulted in a _very thin_ layer of abstraction between Brigade's users and Kubernetes.
 The `brig` CLI, for instance, communicates